codesynthesis-com/odb/README.md

 # ODB - ORM for C++

 ODB is an open-source, cross-platform, and cross-database object-relational mapping (ORM) system for C++.
-It allows you to persist C++ objects to a relational database without having to deal with tables, columns, or SQL and without manually writing any mapping code.
-ODB supports MySQL, SQLite, PostgreSQL, Oracle, and Microsoft SQL Server relational databases.
+It allows you to persist C++ classes to a relational database without having to deal with tables, columns, or SQL and without manually writing any mapping code.
+ODB supports the MySQL, SQLite, PostgreSQL, Oracle, and Microsoft SQL Server relational databases.
 It also comes with optional profiles for Boost and Qt which allow you to seamlessly use value types, containers, and smart pointers from these libraries in your